Continuing Education Activity

 Treatment / Management

-In overweight and obese PCOS women and adolescents, exercise and calorie-restrictive diets are best first-line interventions for weight loss and IGT.
+In overweight and obese PCOS women and adolescents, exercise and calorie-restrictive diets are the best first-line interventions for weight loss and IGT.
 Different studies have shown that hirsutism can improve as well as regulation of the menstrual cycle and ovulation.
-Low-carbohydrate diets have been used hoping that these will have a better effect on hyperinsulinism, but studies have shown no difference outcomes with low-carbohydrate diets.
+Low-carbohydrate diets have been used, hoping that these will have a better effect on hyperinsulinism, but studies have shown no difference in outcomes with low-carbohydrate diets.

-First-line treatment for menstrual abnormalities and hirsutism and acne is hormonal contraceptive, either oral contraceptive, patch or vaginal rings.
-The Endocrine Society does not favor any presentation over another.
-Progestin component decreases LH levels indirectly decreasing ovarian androgen production and by increasing sex hormone-binding globulin.
-Additionally, some progestins have been shown to have direct antiandrogenic properties as a direct inhibitor 5 alpha-reductase activity to prevent the conversion of free testosterone to its more potent form, 5 alpha-dihydrotestosterone, for this they are highly effective for symptoms of hyperandrogenism as well as controlling the menstrual cycle.
+First-line treatment for menstrual abnormalities, hirsutism, and acne is a hormonal contraceptive, either oral contraceptive, patch, or vaginal rings.
+The Endocrine Society does not favor any choice over another.
+The progestin component decreases LH levels, indirectly decreasing ovarian androgen production and increasing sex hormone-binding globulin.
+Additionally, some progestins have been shown to have direct antiandrogenic properties as a direct inhibitor 5 alpha-reductase activity to prevent the conversion of free testosterone to its more potent form, 5 alpha-dihydrotestosterone.
+For this reason, they are highly effective for symptoms of hyperandrogenism and controlling the menstrual cycle.

 Screening for contraindication for hormonal contraceptives should be done in all patients.
-Women 35 or older who smoke more than 15 cigarettes daily, uncontrolled hypertension greater than 160/100, uncontrolled diabetes with severe peripheral vascular disease are an absolute contraindication.
-The United States medical eligibility criteria for the use of contraceptives is a valuable tool when multiple comorbidities are present.
-Patients with diabetes and without vascular complications do not have any contraindications to use hormonal contraceptives.
+Women 35 or older who smoke more than 15 cigarettes daily, uncontrolled hypertension greater than 160/100, uncontrolled diabetes with severe peripheral vascular disease are considered absolute contraindications.
+The United States Medical Eligibility Criteria For Contraceptive Use are a valuable tool when multiple comorbidities are present.
+Patients with diabetes and without vascular complications do not have any contraindication to use hormonal contraceptives.

-Oral contraceptive initial dosing of 20 mcg of ethinyl estradiol combined with a progestin antiandrogenic properties such as desogestrel and drospirenone or neutral effect like or norethindrone acetate.
+Oral contraceptive initial dosing of 20 mcg of ethinyl estradiol combined with a progestin with antiandrogenic properties such as desogestrel and drospirenone or with neutral effects like norethindrone acetate.
 Progestin with antiandrogenic properties has been shown to have a higher risk of venous thromboembolism (VTE).
-If hyperandrogenic symptoms are not controlled completely with this initial dose, ethinyl estradiol can be increased to 30 mcg to -35 mcg.
+If hyperandrogenic symptoms are not controlled completely with this initial dose, ethinyl estradiol can be increased to 30 to 35 mcg.

 Metformin is also second-line therapy for menstrual irregularities in patients with a contraindication for hormonal contraceptives.
-It is commonly used in the adolescent as monotherapy, and it helps restore normal menses, weight loss, and insulin resistance, and even though it should not use primarily to treat clinical hyperandrogenism, it can improve androgen excess symptoms.
+It is commonly used in the adolescent as monotherapy, and it helps restore normal menses, weight loss, and reduce insulin resistance.
+Even though it should not be used primarily to treat clinical hyperandrogenism, it can mildly improve androgen excess symptoms.

 First-line therapy for infertility in PCOS patients is clomiphene citrate.
-This is a selective estrogen receptor modulator (SERM), competitive inhibitors of estrogen receptors (ERs) and has mixed agonist and antagonist activity.
+This is a selective estrogen receptor modulator (SERM), competitive inhibitor of estrogen receptors (ERs), and has mixed agonist and antagonist activity.

-Clomiphene enhances fertility and ovulation especially by its effect on the hypothalamus where it binds for a prolonged period to estrogen receptors and depletes them, blocking negative feedback inhibition effect of circulating endogenous estrogen.
-This results in the pulsatile release of a hypothalamic gonadotropin-releasing hormone (GnRH) which promotes the secretion of FSH and LH and indirectly stimulating ovulation.
+Clomiphene enhances fertility and ovulation, especially by its effect on the hypothalamus, where it binds for a prolonged period to estrogen receptors and depletes them, blocking the negative feedback inhibition effect of circulating endogenous estrogen.
+This results in the pulsatile release of a hypothalamic gonadotropin-releasing hormone (GnRH), promoting the secretion of FSH and LH and indirectly stimulating ovulation.

-Metformin is suggested as an adjuvant treatment for infertility helping prevent ovarian hyperstimulation syndrome in a patient undergoing in vitro fertilization.
+Metformin is suggested as an adjuvant treatment for infertility, helping prevent ovarian hyperstimulation syndrome in a patient undergoing in vitro fertilization.
 It has shown higher benefits in obese patients.
-After pregnancy is confirmed, it is recommended discontinuation due to lack of evidence for benefits during pregnancy, and it can exacerbate maternal gastrointestinal disturbances.
+After pregnancy is confirmed, it is now allowed for patients with diabetes or glucose intolerance to continue the medication as a treatment for sugar control, but attention should be given to avoid maternal gastrointestinal disturbances.